 The Department of Health Services (DHS) has within its administration the Division of Quality Assurance (DQA) which serves the frail elderly, persons with developmental disabilities, mental illness, physical disabilities, sensory disabilities, and persons with substance abuse problems.
 Regulation of facilities primarily serving adults is the responsibility of the DQA.
 DQA is responsible for certifying Adult Day Care Facilities.

 An Adult Day Care facility means a facility that provides services for part of a day in a group setting to adults who need an enriched social or health-supportive experience, or who may need assistance with activities of daily living (ADL), supervision and/or protection.
 Services may include personal care and supervision, provision of meals, medical care, transportation, and activities designed to meet physical, social, and leisure time needs.

 The DQA does not refer participants for placement in adult day care settings nor does the DQA provide funding to adult day care providers to care for participants.
-Participants may be eligible to receive waiver funding through county Departments of Health or Human Services.
-For more information regarding funding for participants in adult day care settings, please visit the following websites:
+Participants may be eligible to receive waiver funding through county Departments of Health or Human Services or Family Care Managed Care Organization.

 Adult day care may be provided in family homes, free standing centers, and multi-use facilities such as churches, schools and senior centers.
 Adult day care must meet any federal, state and local laws/codes that govern the operation of the facility.

 In an effort to ensure the Bureau of Assisted Living (BAL) is utilizing resources effectively, the Bureau conducted a systems analysis of the initial application process for community-based residential facilities (CBRFs), 3-4 bed adult family homes (AFHs), residential care apartment complexes (RCACs), and adult day care center providers.